JennLuv/Zephyr_Test_Exporter/README.md

 Follow these steps to configure and run the Jira Zephyr Cycles Exporter:
 1. Install Requirements
-This project requires Python 3.8+ and the requests library. pip install requests
+- Python 3.8+
+- requests

-2. Configure Authentication
+3. Configure Authentication
 Open config.py and fill in your Jira username and password:
 AUTH = ("your_username", "your_password")

-3. Set Your Jira Base URL
+4. Set Your Jira Base URL
 In run.py, set the base URL of your Jira instance:
 BASE_URL = "https://yourcompany.atlassian.net"

-4. Get Project and Version IDs
+5. Get Project and Version IDs
 - Open Jira in your browser.
 - Navigate to the Zephyr test cycle you want to export.
 - From the URL or network requests, find the projectId and versionId.